Australia recognises west Jerusalem as capital of Israel

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Australia now recognises west Jerusalem as Israel´s capital, Prime Minister Scott Morrison said Saturday, but a contentious embassy shift from Tel Aviv will not occur until a peace settlement is achieved.
+SYDNEY: Australia now recognises west Jerusalem as Israel's capital, Prime Minister Scott Morrison said Saturday, but a contentious embassy shift from Tel Aviv will not occur until a peace settlement is achieved.

 Canberra became one of just a few governments around the world to follow US President Donald Trump´s lead and recognise the contested city as Israel´s capital, but Morrison also committed to recognising a future state of Palestine with east Jerusalem as its capital.